-- 1. Define the interfaces to objects used by the application, using CORBA standard IDL. - 2.
-Compile the IDL to generate the Java code. - 3.
-Implement the IDL interface using the generated code. - 4.
-Write a server, using the generated code as follows: - i.
-Initialize the server connection to the ORB. - ii.
-Create an implementation object by creating instances of the implementation classes. - iii.
-Register the implementation object in the Naming Service. - 5.
-Write a client application to use the CORBA objects located in the server as follows: - i.
-Initialize the client connection to the ORB. - ii.
-Get a reference to an object. - iii.
-Invoke attributes and operations defined in the object's IDL interface. - 6.
-Compile the client and server applications. - 7.
-Register the server in the Orbix Java Implementation Repository. - 8.
-Run the client application.
+- 1 Define the interfaces to objects used by the application, using CORBA standard IDL. - 2 Compile the IDL to generate the Java code. - 3 Implement the IDL interface using the generated code. - 4 Write a server, using the generated code as follows: - a Initialize the server connection to the ORB. - b Create an implementation object by creating instances of the implementation classes. - c Register the implementation object in the Naming Service. - 5 Write a client application to use the CORBA objects located in the server as follows: - a Initialize the client connection to the ORB. - b Get a reference to an object. - c Invoke attributes and operations defined in the object's IDL interface. - 6 Compile the client and server applications. - 7 Register the server in the Orbix Java Implementation Repository.